 While these ambitious policy targets are an important primer for transformation of our energy sector, it is important to note the complexity and scale of getting to ‘100%’.
 Currently, 29% of LA’s electricity comes from renewables, with the percentage for California slightly higher at 31%.
 This means that we have a significant gap to fill – that will require investment beyond just renewable production capacity.
 Adaptations to existing electric grid infrastructure will be required to support this transition.
 Given the variability of energy production from renewable sources like wind and solar, energy storage capacity in particular becomes an enabling factor for any significant increase in renewable energy loads.

-This year’s research program will focus on some of the technical issues related to reaching these 100% targets given our current infrastructure.
-Specific research questions are under development based off of inputs from our Corporate Partners and will be posted in November.
+This year’s research program focused on some of the technical issues related to reaching these 100% targets given our current infrastructure.

 A kickoff event on the topic of Energy Storage Solutions was held on October 23rd, featuring a panel of executives from SUMEC North America, Natron Energy, and Energy Everywhere.
 A summary of the event can be found here.